dlab-berkeley/R-Fundamentals/README.md

 ## Installation Instructions

+**NOTE:** We will spend the first part of Workshop 1 installing R and downloading materials for the workshop series.
+You do not need to install R beforehand.

 RStudio is a software commonly used by R practitioners to develop code in R. We will use RStudio to go through the workshop materials, which requires the installation of both the R language and the RStudio software.
 If you would like to run R on your own computer, complete the following steps prior to the workshop:

 1. [Download R](https://cloud.r-project.org/): Follow the links according to the operating system you are running.
 You will first need to click on a link corresponding to your operating system, and then an additional link to select a specific version of R. Download the package, and install R onto your computer.
 You should install the most recent version (at least version 4.1).